elec-e8408-mini-project-2025/project-documentation/dev-doc/course-notes.md

   - P-SPECs can be written in **decision tables, trees, pseudocode, or structured English**.
   - Structured English balances **formal programming precision** with **readability** (Yourdon, 1989).
   - Figure 6.7 illustrates the **evolution path** from a **context diagram** to **DFDs** and finally to **process specifications**.

+### Object-Oriented Design Approach

+- **Object-Oriented Design Principles:**
+  - Based on **data abstraction, inheritance, polymorphism, and messaging**.
+  - **Encapsulation** ensures information hiding by restricting access to an object's state and behavior through a defined interface.
+  - **Inheritance** allows new objects to inherit properties from existing ones.
+  - **Polymorphism** enables functions to behave differently depending on the object's type.
+  - **Messaging** allows objects to communicate and invoke supported methods.

+- **Encapsulation in Object-Oriented Languages:**
+  - Objects contain **state, data, and behavior**, accessible only via a **published interface or private methods**.
+  - Example: A **class "accelerometer"** could encapsulate its physical attributes and methods for output and compensation algorithms.

+- **Object-Oriented Design Approach:**
+  - Views **system components as objects**, encapsulating data processes, control processes, and data stores.
+  - Early development aimed to integrate **structured methodologies** (e.g., data flow and entity-relationship diagrams) within an object-oriented framework.
+  - **Unified Modeling Language (UML)** standardized in the late 1990s.
+  - Latest UML revision: **UML 2.3 (released May 2010)**.

 ## References